Author’s note: This post was originally published on November 14, 2020. It has been updated and reposted.

 Laurie’s comment reminded me how my nanny Lola used to play with me while she was making the bed, letting me lie still in the sheets as she tightly made the bed around me.
 (This task was best done at night so I didn’t ruin her hard work by immediately messing the bed back up.)
 I still have joyful memories of this that I think about whenever I make a bed now.

 Other ways to turn chores into play?
 “I’ve learned if I turn mopping into a dance party and play in the dish soap bubbles, both become more bearable!” writes Larissa.
 It’s hard not to find the joy in bubbles.
 It also helps if you can get others involved.
-I like the suggestion I found online about turning a basket of clean socks into a game of “Go Fish.”
-Everyone gets a few socks to play with, and takes turns holding up a sock asking if someone else has the mate.
+With a little creativity (and little children!) toy clean up can turn into a scavenger hunt.
+I also found a suggestion online to turn a basket of clean socks into a game of “Go Fish.”
+Everyone grabs a few socks, and takes turns holding up a sock asking if someone else has the mate.
 If they come up empty, the player has to take a sock from the draw pile (or laundry basket).
 The first player to match all their socks wins!

 6. Choose joyful tools